-In the event that a specific risk is identified, the Board or the Audit Committee directs management to assess, evaluate and provide remedial recommendations to the Board or the Audit Committee.
+In the event that a specific risk is identified, the Board directs management to assess, evaluate and provide remedial recommendations to the Board or a committee.
 These efforts have included formalizing the Company's succession planning for executives and key employees, documenting and reviewing cyber-security risk mitigation plans and emergency preparedness plans to facilitate rapid response to a range of threats.